Thraetaona/CIRCUIT/README.md

 ## Abstract
 ### Introduction
 CIRCUIT is an interpreted programming language with 3 general-purpose registers and 6 instructions.  \
 But one of it's main traits that makes it unique and novel is that **all** of it's instructions are nullary, meaning that none of them take any argument.
-While the usability of such a design may sound very limited at first, it's actually possible to implement a lot of common CISC machine instructions (Such as greatest common divisor (GCD), square of a number, multiplication of 2 numbers, maximum and minimum, etc) despite the small number of it's default built-in registers and (nullary) instructions.
+While the usability of such a design may sound very limited at first, it's actually possible to implement a lot of common CISC machine instructions (Such as greatest common divisor (GCD), square of a number, multiplication of 2 numbers, maximum and minimum, etc) despite the small number of it's default built-in registers and (nullary) instructions. \
+CIRCUIT also

 ###